htw-imi-showtime/showtime-website/content/ss22/master/m5-adipositas-prevention/challenges.md

 +++

 {{<section title="Long conceptual phase" >}}
 For about the first **five weeks** of our project, we were just doing conceptual work.
 We had to **build an entire app without any precise specifications** as to what functions it should perform.
 Therefore, we did many rounds in the first weeks to develop ideas, develop and discard concepts, and finally work out all the important details: What is the unique selling point of our app?
 What is our target audience?
 And then when we knew these things more concretely: How do we build the challenges?
 How does the scoring system work?
-How do we take into account very different types of users?That took a lot of time that we didn't have for the implementation.
+How do we take into account very different types of users?
+That took a lot of time that we didn't have for the implementation.

 {{</section>}}